 Traditionally, this is found between the seventh and ninth rib spaces and between the posterior axillary line and the midline.

 However, alternatively, it can be placed in the fourth or fifth intercostal space, located just anterior to the mid-axillary line.

-Bedside ultrasound can confirm the optimal puncture site, which is then marked.
+Bedside ultrasound can confirm the optimal puncture site, marked.

 Ultrasound can increase the chance of obtaining pleural fluid and reduce the complications of the procedure.

 To place the injection, the doctor must palpate the landmark (the second intercostal space, on the upper edge of the rib in the midclavicular line) and antiseptically prepare the area.

 After the site is disinfected with chlorhexidine solution (currently preferred over povidone or iodine) and sterile drapes are placed.